Optimism in Britain's finance industry hits financial crisis low

 Optimism was "broadly stable" in life and general insurance, and fell only slightly among banks, but dropped sharply among finance houses, building societies and investment managers.

-Several property funds still bar investors from withdrawing their money after commercial real estate took a hit following the vote in favour of Brexit.
+Several property funds still bar investors from withdrawing their money after commercial real estate took a hit following the vote in favor of Brexit.

 Growth in overall business volumes is expected to slow in the coming quarter, the survey, which was conducted between August 16 and September 1, said.